rockfireredmoon/jME3-Iceloader-plugin/README.md

 ## Usage

+After installation of the plugin, a new *Library* named **Iceloader** will be available to add to your project.

+1. Right click your project in the Projects view, select *Properties*.
+1. Click on *Libraries* in the Categories list.
+1. Select the *Compile* tab if it is not already selected.
+1. Click *Add Library*.
+1. Locate **Iceloader**, select it, then click *Add Library*.

+That's it, your project now includes the Iceloader library.

-The first thing you will need to do is to configure the asset manager with your list of custom locators (and loaders).
+The next thing you will need to do is to configure the asset manager with your list of custom locators (and loaders).

 ### Assets.cfg